View basket (0 items $0.00)

 Upper Trapezius Love: Self-Care for That Cranky, Hard-to-Reach Spot

 In our tech-ready, chair-heavy modern world, the neck and upper back are a tension dumping ground for the majority of people.
 However, one of the most common areas of complaint lives directly under the swagging outline of the upper trapezius.
-Here, a convergence of many deep shoulder-to-head and neck-to-trunk musculature traverse, namely the levator scapula, middle and posterior scalenes, and the supraspinatus.
+Here there is a convergence of many deep shoulder-to-head and neck-to-trunk musculature traverse, namely the levator scapula, middle and posterior scalenes, and the supraspinatus.

 Here is a way to finally treat yourself without having to exhaust yourself.
 This Yoga Tune Up® Therapy Ball solution I call Block Dock allows you to get the most beneficial angle of approach while lying down in a relaxed position and using your feet to push instead of your thumbs.
 Enjoy powering down your shoulders and unplugging neck tension at this Yoga Tune Up® docking station!